A Novel Unified Approach to Invariance for a Dynamical System: Invariance Conditions

 \subsection{Polyhedral Sets}

-Since every polyhedral set has two different representations as shown in Section \ref{conset}, we present the invariance conditions for both forms, respectively. \emph{Nonnegative} and \emph{off-diagonal nonnegative matrices} are used in the invariance conditions. \begin{definition} A matrix $H$ is called a nonnegative matrix, denoted by $H\geq0$, if $H_{ij}\geq0$ for all $i,j$.
-A matrix $L$ is called an off-diagonal nonnegative matrix, denoted by $L{\geq}_o 0$, if $L_{ij}\geq0$ for $i\neq j$. \end{definition}
+Since every polyhedral set has two different representations as shown in Section \ref{conset}, we present the invariance conditions for both forms, respectively. \emph{Nonnegative} and \emph{essentially nonnegative matrices} are used in the invariance conditions. \begin{definition} A matrix $H$ is called a nonnegative matrix, denoted by $H\geq0$, if $H_{ij}\geq0$ for all $i,j$.
+A matrix $L$ is called an essentially nonnegative matrix\footnote{An essentially nonnegative matrix, see e.g., \cite{caste}, is also called Metzler matrix or quasipositive matrix, see, e.g., \cite{berman}. }, denoted by $L{\geq}_o 0$, if $L_{ij}\geq0$ for $i\neq j$. \end{definition}